jensculrich/occupancy_detection_model_for_citizen_science_records/README.md

 #### explore_spatial_data.R
 A data exploration file.
 Use to view plots of the spatial land cover data and the spatial NHC records overlayed on the landscape.
 This file is not called in the model building/running process and is purely for visualization.

-#### get_occurrence_data.R
-Prepare a request for NHC data from GBIF.
-The download will be stored in the data folder.
-To limit the requests from GBIF, this call was only used once, and is not included in the model building/running process.
-The file also enables visualization and summary of the downloaded data.
-This second half of the file is not called in the model building/running process and is purely for visualization.

 #### get_spatial_data.R
 Contains a function to prepare the spatial data based on the study design dimensions chosen in run_analysis.R.
 Function will also then match NHC records to spatial sites.